 - 2 teaspoon dried thyme

 - ¼ teaspoon pepper

 - 1.5 kg/3 pounds pork ribs

-- Marinade: make the marinade by combining the olive oil, lemon juice, lemon zest, honey, dried herbs, salt and pepper in a small bowl.
+- Marinade: make the marinade by combining the olive oil, lemon juice, lemon zest, honey, garlic, dried herbs, salt and pepper in a small bowl.
 Use a mini whisk to stir and combine.

 - Ribs: remove the ribs from the packaging and place on a chopping board.
 Use paper towel to pat dry.
 Then use a butter knife to remove the membrane from the back side of the ribs.
 Once done, take a sharp knife and working one rack at at time cut the rack into individual ribs.
 Place each rib into a large glass mixing bowl.

 - Marinate: pour the lemon herb marinade over the ribs and use tongs to mix to ensure all ribs are thoroughly covered.
 Then place cling wrap onto the bowl and refrigerate the ribs for a minimum of 30 mins up to a maximum of 24 hours (overnight).